sngtec/advanced-export-examples/README.md

 ![Status history export](docs/status-history-export-config.png)

-- you have a webhook URL (1) configured in the schedule for that report
+- you have a webhook URL (1) configured in the schedule for that report, and **the report format is set to JSON**

 ![Schedule webhook configuration](docs/schedule-webhook-url.png)